Culinary Nutritionist & Personal Chef

 The Holistic Trick started back in 2014 as a blog, dedicated to providing readers with a holistic understanding of all things food, lifestyle & wellness related.
 Growing up an only-child, writing had always been an outlet for me.
 A pen and paper were the best friends I told everything to.
 And then there was food.
 The second most imperative commodity fueling our survival on this planet (first, being water).
 As a child I suffered with GI distress almost every day.
 When I visited the doctor’s office for reoccurring stomach aches, I was prescribed an antibiotic almost every time.
 In middle school, I was diagnosed with acid reflux and prescribed a pill (which I refused to take).
 In 8th grade, I decided to put myself on a diet to prepare for high school.
 I was no size zero, but I wanted to be.
 So, I ate one meal a day.
 That meal was dinner – which my mother always prepared and there were always leftovers.
 She’d send me next door with a warm plate for our neighbor Chet, an elderly POW veteran that loved my Moms food!
 He’d always give me a snack ice cream or something in exchange for a free dinner.
 I think back to the early times of giving food, my favorite form of love.

 My relationship with food stayed broken until I got my first paying job as a freshman in high school.
 I still remember walking into a local pizza joint, filling out an application, and having the owner hire me on the spot, “can you come in tomorrow night and wash dishes?”
 With so much excitement I replied, “sure!”
 That first day of work, I was taken back by the magnificent smell of that little walk-in cooler.
-For a minute I closed my eyes and filled my lungs with all the glorious smells of food, of life, of love.
+For a minute I closed my eyes and filled my lungs with all the glorious smells of food.
 I was hooked from that day on.